top of page

 • GU Energy Gel Packs — 4+ [Do NOT drink g Gatorade with gel packs — this has been known to cause stomach upset.]

 • Money..!
 This is for the food village.
-Once you hit that spot on the course, you're going to thank me!
+Once you hit that spot on the course, you will thank me!
 Take $10.00 – $20.00 — this should cover you.
-You can also buy an extra beer at the end of the event and you'll need cash for it.
+You can also buy an extra beer at the end of the event, and you'll need cash for it.

 • Video camera.
 I tend to keep my iPhone for music and messaging, etc., and use a small camera to capture video.

-• Antacids – Keep a small supply of these in case your stomach decides to revolt on you.!
+• Antacids – Keep a small supply of these if your stomach decides to revolt on you!

 • Lip balm Pain reliever.
 Just do it! — I keep all my "Meds" in a small zip lock bag.
 Any other prescription medications you may need to take during the day.